adamkurth/reborn_dev/doc/source/crystals.rst

 The benefit of working in the :math:`\mathbf{x}` coordinates in the above way is that the "rotations" :math:`\mathbf{W}_n` are strictly permutation operators comprised of elements with values -1, 0, 1, and the translations :math:`\mathbf{Z}_n` are strictly integer multiples of 1/6 or 1/4.
-As a result, we can define a mesh of density samples in which crystallographic operations do not result in interpolations.
+As a result, we can define density maps in which spacegroup operations do not require interpolations.

+Since PDB files provide spacegroup symmetry operations in orthogonal coordinates, we must transform them to the fractional coordinate system.
 We first consider the case in which :math:`\mathbf{U}=0`.
 Suppose we have the following from the PDB file:

 .. math::